 You don't have to be some rich celebrity or financier either.
 The view is the same whether you arrive on a mega-yacht or on the ferry sailing out of Sorrento or Salerno.

-Be prepared to walk once you get off the boat though and lots of it is uphill too.
+Prepare to walk once you get off the boat, and lots of it is uphill too.
 Still, the walk is beautiful, no matter which path you follow.
 I love the little ceramic stores along the way and the views of the sea far below, glimpsed between the colorful cottages and lemon trees.
 These views alone make a visit to Positano worth every cent.

 See that picture below?

-The beach is near where the ferries dock so you could just get off the boat and relax on the beach all day... that 's a waste though as you miss so much that is wonderful.
-You'll find more about what there is to see in Positano here.
+The beach is near where the ferries dock, so you could just get off the boat and relax on the beach all day.
+That's a waste though, as you miss so much that is wonderful.
+You'll find more about what else there is to see in Positano here.

 Firstly, it can get way too crowded for my liking in July and August.
 It's also not my choice of towns to stay on the Amalfi Coast.
 Yes, the hotels in Positano are amazing and there is one particularly dreamy hotel called the Villa TreVille, which you can read about in our guide to the hotels of the Amalfi Coast.